stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 encrypted it)!
 :::

-## Save your secret and access token values in a text file
+### Save your secret and access token values in a text file

 Notice that there is a client secret (hidden in the screenshot) and a token in the first screenshot above.
-Below, you will copy both values to a text file to use (and reuse) in your code.
+Next, you will copy both the secret and the token to use (and reuse) in your code.

 Do the following: